Fixing a '500 Internal Server Error' message

 .htaccess file

-Many sites use an .htaccess file to control how the site operates.
-View the following article for further details.
+Many websites use an .htaccess file to control how it operates.

 Timeout when connecting to an external server

-If your site is making connections to an external server, it's possible the connection will time out.
-If so, this may result in a 500 error.
-The following article shows how to raise your PHP execution time using a phprc file.
+If your site is connecting to an external server, it's possible the connection will time out, resulting in a 500 error.
+Resolving this is ultimately up to the admins who manage the other server to ensure it responds in time.
+However, you can raise your PHP execution time using a phprc file to help mitigate this issue.

 Hitting the PHP memory limit

 Hitting the PHP memory could also cause a 500 error.
-View the following article for instructions on how to raise this limit.
+See this article for instructions on how to raise this limit.

 Syntax errors

-Syntax errors in our website's code could throw a 500 error.
-Check your site's error log or enable error logging within your programming language to catch such issues.
+Syntax errors in a website's code could throw a 500 error.
+Check your site's error.log or enable error logging within your programming language to catch such issues.

 WordPress